dhellmann/pymotw-3/source/pkgutil/index.rst

 .. module:: pkgutil
     :synopsis: Package utilities

-:Purpose: Add to the module search path for a specific package and
-          work with resources included in a package.

 The :mod:`pkgutil` module includes functions for changing the import rules for Python packages and for loading non-code resources from files distributed within a package.